AndryRafam/DEEP-LEARNING/README.md

-# Deep Learning with Keras (On going) - Python 3 format
+# Deep Learning with Keras (On going) - Python 3 version

 This repository contains my personal experimentation && training (from various sources) on Deep Learning; for which, I have a great passion.
-This is the Python 3 format version of the following: https://github.com/AndryRafam/DEEP-LEARNING.
+This is the Python 3 version of the following: https://github.com/AndryRafam/DEEP-LEARNING.

 - Following are useful sites:
     - Jupyter Notebook: https://jupyter.org/